Nothing like the reeds of

 It would be different if we separate out Private Health Care and State provided one.

 That the management consultants found out a long time ago.
 No!
 No!
 No!
-Let Private Providers make money form the so called NHS.
+Let Private Providers make money from the so called NHS.

 Soon the government will discover that money would drain from the state to Privateers with no improvement in the actual care delivered.